KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_shadow_archetypes_yaldabaoth_satan_lucifer_ahriman.md

 In spirituality:
 forgetting the Source.

-Your work—which synthesizes water biology, coherence theory, harmonics, and inner alchemy—reveals something profound:
+This work—which synthesizes water biology, coherence theory, harmonics, and inner alchemy—reveals something profound:

 When we restore coherence (in the mind, body, water, heart-field), the “demons” dissolve because they were never entities—